Insurance When Buying a House

 - What do you recommend for coverage limits and sub-limits?

-- Do I need flood insurance?
+- Do I need flood insurance in Massachusetts?

-- Do I need building ordinance coverage?
+- Do I need building ordinance insurance?

-- Do I need drone insurance?
+- Do I need high-value home insurance? (for properties valued at $1M or more)

 Now is also a good time to ask about appraising and buying coverage for your engagement ring, other valuable jewelry or collectibles.